4. Observing learning

 2. the attitude you show to the group (Establishing a friendly tone)

-The more satisfied you are with these perspectives, the less likely you are to see disruptions.
+The more satisfied you are with these three perspectives, the less likely you are to see disruptions.

 If things go well, you compliment your students; if a student disrupts the lesson, you reinforce positive behaviour.